 We accomplish this mission through enacting our core values:

 - the fundamental worth of occupation and its exploration,

 - critical engagement with ideas and the world, and

 These values inform the evolution of creative and committed pedagogy focused on occupation and based in partnerships with students.
 Our mission requires a faculty who excel in research, theory, and translation to practice.
 This community of faculty, students, and graduates collaborates with individuals, groups, institutions, and populations to enhance well-being through occupation.

 This mission is consistent with the UNC School of Medicine’s focus on excellence in education of health care professionals through an innovative and integrated curriculum.
 Our mission also echoes the School’s promise to achieve excellence in research and its translation to applied settings.
-We align closely with the UNC mission and its fundamental goals to graduate leaders, to extend our expertise to the citizens of North Carolina, and to enhance the quality of life for the state’s residents.
+We align closely with the UNC-CH mission and its fundamental goals to graduate leaders, to extend our expertise to the citizens of North Carolina, and to enhance the quality of life for the state’s residents.